Projects

 Project Description

-- Installation of 99 in-stream structures (beaver dam analogs (BDAs)/post-assisted log structures (PALS)) to capture sediment in the channel and on the floodplain.
+- Installation and maintenance of 123 in-stream structures (beaver dam analogs (BDAs)/post-assisted log structures (PALS)) to capture sediment in the channel and on the floodplain.

-- Installation of 74 gully check dams and 18 gully slash filters in the gully networks to capture eroding upland sediment.
+- Installation and maintenance of 74 gully check dams and 18 gully slash filters in the gully networks to capture eroding upland sediment.

 - Approximately 600 ft of straightened and incised channel filled in and re-established to reconnect 11 aces of floodplain (“Stage 0” component).